petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions.md

 ### Special Behavior of `oAuthApplicationUserAgent`

-OAuth application user agent client extensions cause a special behavior for your project when you deploy them.
-It creates an additional dependency on metadata which Liferay provides as a *route* (see [Context-Sensitive Information](working-with-client-extensions.md#context-sensitive-information)).
+OAuth headless user agent client extensions depend on metadata that Liferay provides as a *route* (see [Context-Sensitive Information](working-with-client-extensions.md#context-sensitive-information)).
 Any executable workload deployed with this client extension must wait for this route before it runs.

 Here is an example of the route defined by the environment variable `LIFERAY_ROUTES_CLIENT_EXTENSION` when a `oAuthApplicationUserAgent` client extension is defined in the project: